-- Responses to vacant spaces – industrial, urban, rural.
+- Industrial Vacancy: Responses to vacant spaces – industrial, urban, rural.
+Post-industrial landscapes are trans-regional, Geelong acts as a lens for transferable model; adaptive re-use; creative design processes; architecture programme – new identities, new multiple and hybrid briefs; industrial heritage; rural, interstitial spaces and regional industries.
 Research methods include architectural fieldwork (empirical, quantitative), innovative digital and image-based techniques, with ethnographic and archival methods.
 These methods highlight experimentation and reflection on data collection through observation and its documentation, through representation and counter-representational data, through experimental design, through propositional projects, and via provocative works.

 (Codes: 120101 – Architectural Design; 120102 – Architectural Heritage and Conservation; 120201 – Building Construction Management and Project Planning; 120504 – Land Use and Environmental Planning)

-- Critical vacancy in architecture as a discipline.
-Drawing on critical expertise including image theory, affect theory, sociocultural theory, economic and management theory, missing/unwritten histories and framings (migration, Asian, global, heritage) towards new knowledge, new perspectives and new positions.
-Interdisciplinary intersections between architecture and critical discourses.
+- Critical Vacancy: In architecture as a discipline.
+Drawing on critical research and theoretical expertise in socio-cultural theory, visual theory, affect theory in architecture, economic and management theory; urban morphology; heritage, histories of architecture especially global south histories (indigenous, migration, Asian, global, heritage).
+Interdisciplinary intersections between architecture and critical discourses towards new knowledge, new perspectives and new positions.

 (Codes: 120103 – Architectural History and Theory; 120301 – Design History and Theory)

-- Linking the innovation in our teaching and practice to research, including design research, architecture pedagogy (design, history/theory).
+- Pedagogy: Advances research into architecture teaching; design, design methods, fieldwork and observation methods; history-theory; research methodology, digital communication; and built environment pedagogy informed by architecture.
+Linking the innovation in our teaching and practice to research, including design research, architecture pedagogy (design, history/theory).
 Architectural drawing methods, architectural design process methods, extra-architectural methods – modes of narrating and representing architecture to a broader public.
 Learning architecture.

 (Codes: 120101 – Architectural Design; 120302 – Design Innovation; Education 040101)